-15. Current / Non-Current - Other Financial Assets
+15.Current / Non-Current - Other Financial Assets

-Treasury Mandates 2022 \$'000 2021 \$'000

-Other loans and deposits -

-Advances receivable Receivables on finance leases as lessor (Note 18)

-[Specify other major categories]

-[-[

-Allowance for expected credit losses

--

-AASB 7.35H Movement in the allowance for expected credit losses

-Wovernone in the allowance for expected dream leaded 2022 2021

-Delegae at the hadisping of the year \$'000 \$'000

-Balance at the beginning of the year

-Increase/(decrease) in allowance recognised in net results

-Balance at the end of the year

-•

-AASB 7.31-42 Refer to Note 36 for further information regarding fair valurisk, and market risk arising from financial instruments. e measuren nent, credit

-Recognition and Measurement

-AASB 9.3.1.2 AASB 7.B5(c) All 'regular way' purchases or sales of other financial asse

-Treasury Mandates derecognised on a trade date basis.
-Regular way purchases or sales of other financial assets that require d the time frame established by regulation or convention in elivery of as sets within

-AASB 9.5.1.1 Other financial assets are initially measured at fair value cost. e plus any t ransaction

-Subsequent measurement

-Financial assets at amortised cost

-AASB 9.4.1.2 Other financial assets are classified and subsequently new cost as they are held for collection of contractual cash floopayments of principal and interest.
-Impairment losses are ws solely re presenting

-AASB 9.3.2.12 line item in the statement of comprehensive income.
-Any derecognition is recognised directly in net results an gains/(losses) together with foreign exchange gains and I d presented

-Impairment

-AASB 9.5.5.1 The entity recognises an allowance for expected credit los financial assets not held at fair value through profit or los the difference between the contractual cash flows and t entity expects to receive, discounted at the original effect ss.
-ECLs are he cash flov e based on vs that the

-AASB 9.5.5.5 AASB 9.5.5.5 AASB 9.5.5.11 AASB 7.35F(a)(ii) ECLs are recognised in two stages.
-For credit exposure been a significant increase in credit risk since initial recog on default events possible within the next 12-months (i.e. there has been a significant increase in credit risk since in allowance is required for credit losses expected over the exposure, irrespective of the timing of the default (i.e. a life the entity considers that there has been a significant incre contractual payments are more than 30 days past due. nition, ECLs e. a 12-mon nitial recognit e remaining time ECL). are based th ECL).
-If tion, a loss life of the In addition,

-· / · /
+Treasury Mandates 2024 \$'000 2023 \$'000 Other loans and deposits • Advances receivable Receivables on finance leases as lessor (Note 18) [Specify other major categories] Allowance for expected credit losses AASB 7.35H Movement in the allowance for expected credit losses 2024 \$'000 2023 Delayer at the haringing of the year \$ 000 \$'000 Balance at the beginning of the year Increase/(decrease) in allowance recognised in net results Balance at the end of the year AASB 7.31-42 Refer to Note 36 for further information regarding fair value measurerisk arising from financial instruments. ement, credit ris k, and market Recognition and Measurement AASB 9.3.1.2 AASB 7.B5(c) All 'regular way' purchases or sales of other financial assets are recog gnised and dere cognised on a Treasury Mandates trade date basis.
+Regular way purchases or sales are purchases or sale require delivery of assets within the time frame established by regmarketplace.
+AASB 9.5.1.1 Other financial assets are initially measured at fair value plus any tran nsaction cost.
+Subsequent measurement Financial assets at amortised cost AASB 9.4.1.2 Other financial assets are classified and subsequently measured at ar for collection of contractual cash flows solely representing payme Impairment losses are presented as separate line item in the statement nts of principal and interest.
+AASB 9.3.2.12 Any gain or loss arising on derecognition is recognised directly in net r gains/(losses) together with foreign exchange gains and losses. esults and prese ented in other Impairment AASB 9.5.5.1 The entity recognises an allowance for expected credit losses (ECLs) feeld at fair value through profit or loss.
+ECLs are based on the differences flows and the cash flows that the entity expects to receive, disconterest rate. ence between th ne contractual AASB 9.5.5.3 AASB 9.5.5.5 ECLs are recognised in two stages.
+For credit exposures where the increase in credit risk since initial recognition, ECLs are based on defanext 12-months (i.e. a 12-month ECL).
+If there has been a significant initial recognition, a loss allowance is required for credit losses expect the exposure, irrespective of the timing of the default (i.e. a lifetime considers that there has been a significant increase in credit risk whomore than 30 days past due. ult events possi it increase in created over the rere e ECL).
+In additi ble within the edit risk since maining life of on, the entity AASB 9.5.5.11 AASB 7.35F(a)(ii) The entity's term deposits are issued by financial institutions that he therefore considered to be low credit risk investments.
+Hence the

-AASB 7.35F(a) AASB 7.35G(a)(ii) AASB 9.B5.5.22-27 AASB 9.5.5.5 AASB 9.5.5.3 The entity's term deposits are issued by financial institutions that have strong credit ratings and therefore considered to be low credit risk investments.
-Hence the entity measures the loss allowance for term deposits at an amount equal to 12-month ECL.
+AASB 7.35F(a) AASB 7.35G(a)(ii) AASB 9.B5.5.22-27 AASB 9.5.5.5 AASB 9.5.5.3

+AASB 9.5.5.15(b) Treasury Mandates allowance for term deposits at an amount equal to 12-month ECL.
 However, when there is a significant increase in credit risk since origination, the allowance will be based on the lifetime ECL.